-Global inflation rates are expected to fall in 2024 but remain elevated and it is possible that inflation could remain elevated for some time.
+Global economic performance in 2024 has been steady with inflation reducing from 2023 levels and generally approaching a 2% target.
+Inflation can be caused by any number of factors including, but not limited to, expansionary monetary policy and deficit spending by the government, a growing economy, rising wages, an imbalance of the supply and demand for goods, supply chain disruptions and the imposition of tariffs.
+Recently, for instance, the U.S. administration imposed and/ or announced (and in some cases postponed) tariffs on imports from various countries and on certain products, which may lead to unpredictable economic consequences including inflation or trade wars.
 Higher than anticipated inflation could lead to an increase in loss costs and the need to strengthen loss reserves.
 The impact of inflation on loss costs will likely be more pronounced for longer tail business lines, where it takes a period of time to finalise and settle claims.
 In general, the Company's underwriting book is skewed towards shorter tail classes and therefore the impact should be less pronounced.